BSkyB picks banks for plan to unite European TV businesses

 According to the source, both banks already act as advisers to the broadcaster and are being retained for the proposed transaction.

-The latest proposal would see BSkyB, 39 percent owned by 21st Century Fox, buy Sky Italia and Sky Deutschland, which are 100 percent and about 55 percent owned by Fox, respectively.
+The latest proposal would see BSkyB, 39 percent owned by 21st Century Fox (FOXA.O), buy Sky Italia and Sky Deutschland, which are 100 percent and about 55 percent owned by Fox, respectively.

 BSkyB said in May that talks were still preliminary and no agreement had been reached on terms, value or transaction structure.